eugolor/Image-Classification-Model/README.md

 # Image-Classification-model
 The image classifier built using TensorFlow distinguishes between happy and stressed individuals based on provided images.
-Leveraging convolutional neural networks (CNNs), the model learns intricate patterns and features within images to make accurate predictions.
+Leveraging convolutional neural networks (CNNs), the model learns complex patterns and features within images to make accurate predictions.
 During training, a dataset containing images of both happy and stressed individuals is used to fine-tune the model's parameters through backpropagation, optimizing its ability to differentiate between the two emotional states.

 Key components of the system include: